 - Help shift harmful norms

 - Be aware of the language you use

 - Build connections and support organization and events in your community that are working to end sexual violence

 Looking for support?

-You can find information on the Wisconsin Coalition Against Sexual Assault website to connect with a service provider near you.
+You can find information on the Wisconsin Coalition Against Sexual Assault (WCASA) website to connect with a service provider near you.

 Sexual violence is a verbal and/or physical act that breaks a person's trust and safety and is sexual in nature.
 Behaviors range from sexual harassment to unwanted fondling to forced penetration.

 Sexual assault is defined in Wis.
 Stat. § 940.225 (Sexual Assault); Wis.
 Stat. § 940.32 (Stalking); Wis.
 Stat. § 948.02–948.11 (Sexual Assault of a Child); Wis.
 Stat. § 940.302 (Human trafficking).

 We have partnered with End Domestic Abuse Wisconsin to promote the Dare2Know Campaign.
 This campaign aims to promote healthy relationships and end teen dating violence.
 Learn more about the Dare2Know Campaign and get the facts about dating violence.

 - 2021 Sexual Violence Prevention Survey Summary, P-03096 (PDF)